sarietta/theoputer-blog/content/posts/register.md

 ## We Need a Montage

-Here are some nice photos of the register (both 16bit and 8bit) as it grew up from a flawed POS to a sleak non-pluggable dude:
+Here are some nice photos of the register (both 16bit and 8bit) as it grew up from a flawed POS to a sleek non-pluggable dude:

 <div style="display:flex; flex-wrap: wrap; align-items: center; justify-content: center;">
 <img style="width: 50%; max-width: 300px" src="/img/registers/8bit-register.png" alt="Theoputer 8bit register V2 assembled">